 Note: Slug must be replaced with the name of the category for which we are making the template.
 While using category-id.php we have to add the category ID number by replacing the id.Examples: Category-entertainment.php, Category-7.php.

-Create a WordPress Category page template using the Builder Addon of PostX
+Method-1: How to Create a WordPress Category Page Template using PostX

 Are you a new WordPress user or don’t want to write code for creating a custom WordPress Categories Template?
 Don’t worry I have a simpler solution for you.

-With the help of the Builder addon of PostX, you create a custom template within a few clicks.
+With the help of the Dynamic Site Builder addon of PostX, you create a custom template within a few clicks.
 It can save you money and time resulting in a better user experience.

 Here’s what you need to do for creating a custom categories template: